vpon-sdk/vpon-sdk.github.io/en/android-registration.en.md

 ## Apply Vpon SDK License Key

 It is required to apply a unique license key in order to request for ADs.
-We strongly suggest developers apply both China and Taiwan license key to target Great China Market. <br>
-Enter in <http://cn.pub.vpon.com/> for China Vpon Platform.<br>

 Enter in <http://tw.pub.vpon.com/> for Taiwan Vpon Platform.

 ## Set Vpon platform